Where can we go to find answers to farming questions from others farmers no matter where they are in the country?

 It’s about building a place where farmers can help other farmers at a time that suits them, no matter where they live across Australia.

 Who is it for?
-Developed for farmers, for ALL farmers across Australia.
+Developed for farmers, for ALL farmers, fishers, farm staff and aspiring farmers across Australia.

 When you can't tap on the shoulder of a neighbour or don't know who to call, turn to the Exchange community to help and be helped.

 The Farmer Exchange will provide a central location for our knowledge to be logged, tagged and stored so that is easily accessible and transferable.
 In doing so, the Exchange will build a legacy library of questions and answers that are created, edited and organised by us – Australian farmers.

 The Farmer Exchange has been made possible thanks to the contribution from the Farming Together Program.

 "I hope that the Farmer Exchange will be an active, evolving community of open and honest Australians.
 I hope that questioners feel comfortable in asking any questions, remembering that no question is silly.